-Under its new Government, elected in May 2013, Pakistan is currently undergoing a significant process of economic liberalisation which includes privatisation of state-owned enterprises (SOEs) and is aimed at attracting foreign investment and decreasing the budget deficit.
+Under its current Government, elected in May 2013, Pakistan is currently undergoing a significant process of economic liberalisation which includes privatisation of SOEs (such as Kot Addu Power Company and Mari Petroleum Company Limited) and is aimed at attracting foreign investment and decreasing the budget deficit.
 Pakistan's economy has historically suffered from decades of internal political disputes, a fast growing population and mixed levels of foreign investment.
-Its foreign exchange reserves are bolstered by steady worker remittances, offset by a significant current account deficit - driven by a widening trade gap as import growth outstrips export expansion - which also affects its GDP.
+Since 2013-14, its foreign exchange reserves have grown, bolstered principally by steady worker remittances, offset by a moderate current account deficit - driven by a widening trade gap as import growth outstrips export expansion - which also affects its GDP.